 As is expected with many, if not all of these types of pieces, no one is left happy and there seems to be no solution or benefit at all to the inital piece, save getting innocent people riled up with unsubstantiated attacks on our work and lifestyle.
 I sympathise with Louise O'Neale and her terrible situation; I and many of my friends and family have had to deal with the aftermath of a partner's infidelity.
 It is no laughing matter and the phrase "broken heart" seem a pathetic understatement.
 My heart goes out to anyone, regardless of gender or occupation, who must cope with learning of a partner's dishonesty.

-I have also learned, however, to put blame where blame lies: not on a provider in the sex trades simply doing her job, but on the man who chose to engage her service in the first place.
+I have also learned, however, to put blame where blame lies: not on an independent escort in the sex trades simply doing her job, but on the man who chose to engage her service in the first place.